reghuramk/blockahain/readme.md

-This is sample repository to store my blockchain codes.
+This repository is to keep track of my blockchain codes.